aGrUM 3.1.1

 template<typename Key, typename Val>

-INLINE const HashTableConstIterator< Key, Val >::mapped_type & HashTableConstIterator< Key, Val >::val ( ) const
+const HashTableConstIterator< Key, Val >::mapped_type & HashTableConstIterator< Key, Val >::val ( ) const

 Returns the mapped value pointed to by the iterator.